About NYITCOM at Arkansas State (Jonesboro, Arkansas)

 Meet Our Jonesboro Students

 Letter to Myself: Ryan

 - NYITCOM-Arkansas is among the first medical schools in the U.S. to train first-year students to deliver care via telemedicine (the use of telecommunication and information technology to provide clinical healthcare from a distance).

 - Each student must complete a four-week rotation in a rural area.

 - The majority of third- and fourth-year rotations will occur in community hospitals, including NEA Baptist Memorial Hospital and St. Bernard’s Medical Center.

 - In addition to their medical degree, every graduate from NYITCOM at A-State obtains a certificate in Population Health.
 Students also have the opportunity to obtain certificates in: Telemedicine, Health IT, Evidence-Based Medicine, or Global Health.

-- Students can also apply for the Academic Medicine Scholars Program, in which they earn an additional Master’s in Neuromuscular Medicine.
-These select second-year NYITCOM at A-State students are given faculty mentorship while spending an extra year gaining valuable research and teaching experience.
+- Students can also apply for the Academic Medicine Scholars Program, in which they earn an additional Master of Science in Academic Medicine.
+These select second-year NYITCOM-Arkansas students are given faculty mentorship while spending an extra year gaining valuable research and teaching experience.

 - Students also have the opportunity to gain valuable clinical training on a future mobile medical clinic known as the Delta Care-a-van.
 The mobile clinic travels to areas of northeast Arkansas and offers preventative care services and health education, under the guidance of NYITCOM-Arkansas faculty and trained medical experts, to underserved and rural populations.

 NYIT College of Osteopathic Medicine traces its roots to the 1970s, and to W. Kenneth Riland, D.O., and a group of visionary osteopathic physicians.
 Read more.